-- the Working Electrode,
+- the working electrode,

 - borosilicate glass (Pyrex® or equivalent),

-- unfired Vycor®,
+- unfired glass frit,

-- PTFE (Teflon®),
+- PTFE,

 - polycarbonate

-- ACE Glass's FETFE o-ring material
+- Ace Glass's FETFE o-ring material

 - spectroscopic grade graphite

 Chemical resistance tables for most of these materials are available (try searching the Internet).
-One exception is FETFE, which is a elastomer proprietary to ACE Glass, which consists of PTFE particles in a fluorinated rubber base similar to Viton[®].
-According to ACE Glass, it offers slightly better chemical resistance than Viton[®].
+One exception is FETFE, which is a elastomer proprietary to Ace Glass, which consists of PTFE particles in a fluorinated rubber base similar to Viton®.
+According to Ace Glass, it offers slightly better chemical resistance than Viton®.

-The ACE-Thred fittings supplied with the cell do not normally come in contact with the cell electrolyte.
+The ACE-Thred[TM] fittings supplied with the cell do not normally come in contact with the cell electrolyte.
 These are nylon fittings, so you can use nylon's properties (which are generally available) as an indication of these fitting's suitability for use in any specific chemical environment.

-CAUTION: The nylon bushings in the ACE-Thred fittings and the FETFE o-rings may not be suitable for use in some electrolytes (particularly nonaqueous media).
-If you need better chemical resistance than that offered using the standard ACE-Thred components, ACE Glass (www.aceglass.com) can provide replacement fittings made from PTFE and Kalrez®, which are extremely resistant to chemical attack.
+Caution: The nylon bushings in the ACE-Thred fittings and the FETFE O-rings may not be suitable for use in some electrolytes (particularly non-aqueous media).
+If you need better chemical resistance than that offered using the standard ACE-Thred components, Ace Glass (www.aceglass.com) can provide replacement fittings made from PTFE and Kalrez[®], which are extremely resistant to chemical attack.
 Contact Gamry Instruments, if you need help selecting the proper replacement fittings.